Sickness and Illness - Children’s Policy and Procedures

 This list is not exhaustive, parents and staff are encouraged to contact local health services if they are in any doubt.

-Our staff will administer only those medicines prescribed by a doctor.
+Our staff will administer only those medicines prescribed by a doctor with the exception of eye drops and creams.

 A child who has an infection and has been prescribed antibiotics must be excluded from nursery for at least 24 hours after the first dose of medicine.

 Vaccination and Immunisation.

 Preventing illness is much better than trying to treat it once it has developed.
 There are now many safe and effective vaccines against potentially fatal illnesses.
 Some are given routinely to all of the population, others only to individuals thought to be at high risk of certain infections.
 Children attending nursery should be fully immunised against common childhood infections.
 Please ensure that your child’s immunisations are up to date.
 If they are unable to have immunisations due to a specific medical problem, religious belief or preference please advise the nursery of this.
 All children can receive the flu nasal spray from 2 years old.
 If your child has this they can attend nursery as normal but if they begin to feel unwell they will need to be collected.
 It is the parents choice if they bring their child in after this vaccination.

 The Manager or other senior staff member will administer all medication, witnessed by a member of staff.